 Here at Langford Orthodontics, we know that it took a lot of hard work and dedication to achieve your new smile.
 We’re proud of you for sticking to your treatment plan and taking good care of your teeth throughout the orthodontic process!
 Now that you’re nearing the end of the active phase of treatment, it can be tempting to think you’re totally done.
 While you won’t have to deal with anything as time- or effort-intensive as braces or clear aligners anymore, there is a second phase of treatment still to come: your retainer phase!

 Retainers round out the treatment process and play an essential role in keeping your newly straightened smile in place.
 It’s a good idea to familiarize yourself with this orthodontic superstar before you get your braces off or use your last aligner, so read on to learn more about the basics of retainers, the different types we offer, and how regular wear will give you long-lasting results!

 Why are retainers so important?

 As we get older, it’s not unusual for our teeth to shift or settle slightly.
 This phenomenon is known as “relapse,” and will usually begin in your late teens or early twenties.
-Relapse refers to the natural tendency of the teeth to drift back towards their original positions, something that can occur even after active orthodontic treatment has been completed.
+Relapse refers to the natural tendency of the teeth to drift back toward their original positions, something that can occur even after active orthodontic treatment has been completed.
 Retainers are the key to preventing this type of relapse—they hold your teeth in their new positions and keep natural drifting at bay.